 The CAA’s guidance on the regulatory process for changing the notified airspace design and planned and permanent redistribution of air traffic is detailed within CAP1616.
 This guidance was first published in December 2017.
 Three administrative updates have followed since then with the fourth edition of the CAP published in March 2021.

-Our approach will be aligned to CAP1616 principles on engagement and consultation.
-It will involve initial stakeholder engagement at a representative level followed by a formal consultation process.
+Our approach was aligned to CAP1616 principles on engagement and consultation.
+It involved initial stakeholder engagement at a representative level and a formal consultation process.

 |Internal workshops||Summer 2021||June 2021|